qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 12_ Logic Languages.md

 The usual arithmetic operators are available in Prolog, but they play the role of predicates, not of functions.
 Thus +(2, 3), which may also be written 2 + 3, EXAMPLE 12.14

+Arithmetic and the is predicate is a two-argument structure, not a function call.
+In particular, it will not unify with 5:

 ```
 ?- (2 + 3) = 5.
 false.